sourcegraph/handbook/content/departments/technical-success/support/process/support-workflow.md

       - Try to make sure that what you are helping a customer with is fully supported.
 You can check this by referring to the resources found [here](../../../engineering/product#feature-matrices).
       - For features tagged beta or experimental in our docs, it’s okay to err on the side of engaging engineering sooner rather than later (since we don't yet know if we will want to release these, we keep our docs light in case we opt to remove the feature after all).

 9. **The support engineer ensures all appropriate tags are added to the ticket in Zendesk.** Ticket tags should be added to your ticket to accurately depict the theme of the issue within the ticket.
 A ticket theme helps us to identify which part of the product area was the point of focus discovered through the triaging process.
 Ticket tags are used to identify recurring themes that our customers are seeing.
-When these themes are identifed, it enables us to present detailed data to engineering teams on what our customers are experiencing.
+When these themes are identifed, it enables us to present detailed data to product and engineering teams on what our customers are experiencing.

    - **Example:** A question about batch changes resulted in there being an issue with the executors. `batch_changes` would be the tag to identify the product area, `executors` would identify the theme.

 10. **The support engineer resolves the issue.** We don't consider something resolved unless the customer does/would.
-Resolution happens in a few ways.
-Only when one of these is true do we designate a case "closed" in Zendesk -- and if we were working in Slack, we leave that channel.
+When one of these is true do we designate a case "closed" in Zendesk.

     1. We help the customer figure out what they need to do and they confirm they have done it and agree the issue is resolved `AND` we complete any internal tasks born from working on the ticket (like updating documentation or filing a GitHub issue for a docs update).
     2. We identify a workaround to get the customer on their way `AND` we file a defect or product improvement (in the public GitHub tracker) to address the underlying root cause and share the link with the customer.
     3. We help the customer figure out what they need to do and they stop responding.
 After a couple of attempts, if we are confident the issue would be solved, `AND` we complete any internal tasks born from working on the ticket (like updating documentation), we go ahead and consider it resolved.
 Often in these situations we give the CE a heads-up of our decision.
     4. We identify a defect, engineering fixes it, the customer confirms the issue is resolved `OR` we share the public defect link with the customer (always do this when possible instead of keeping the case open) `AND` we complete any internal tasks born from working on the ticket (like updating documentation).
 Until then, we consider the case open and while engineering prioritizes the defect for a fix, we place the case "on-hold" in Zendesk.
     5. We confirm the issue is a feature request and tag in the CE to handle the request if there is a CE assigned to the customer.
 Otherwise, you can file the issue yourself.
 Before doing so, however, make sure that the request you're making does not reveal any security vulnerabilities.
-If we are unsure, we start a thread in #customer-support-internal and ask.
+If we are unsure, we start a thread in #team-customer-support and ask.
 If the issue does NOT reveal a security vulnerability, we file the issue in the [public repo](https://github.com/sourcegraph/sourcegraph) and share the link with the customer `AND` we complete any internal tasks born from working on the ticket (like updating documentation).
 If the issue DOES reveal a security vulnerability, file the issue in [the security-issues repository](https://github.com/sourcegraph/security-issues).
 We do not share security issues with the customer, but we do inform them that the issue has been filed.
     6. If we are still working on finding the answer and the customer stops responding, we email a couple more times to see if they had a chance to look at our last response.
 If they still don't respond, and they have a CE, talk with them to see if they have another way to get in touch and see what's going on.
 If not, or if the customer does not have a CE, `AND` we complete any internal tasks born from working on the ticket (like updating documentation), then it's okay to close the ticket at this point.

 11. **While we work, we keep Zendesk, Slack, and/or Salesforce up-to-date.** If a ticket originates in Slack, you'll still need to keep Zendesk up to date.
 Switch the requestor to the person asking for help in Slack so that the issue ties to the right customer.
 Assign ticket priority and estimated level-of-effort(LoE) tags.
 The level-of-effort is dynamic and can change over a tickets' lifetime.
 Use the internal notes function in Zendesk to leave notes for yourself to track your progress and decisions (these will also appear in Salesforce for others to see).
 A summary of what happened should be obvious in Zendesk even if all the work happened in Slack.
-Also, we will often learn details about a customer's environment, etc that we should keep in Salesforce.
+Also, we will often learn details about a customer's environment, etc that we should keep in Salesforce and Vitally.
 We update it in the account info doc in [the customer notes folder](https://drive.google.com/drive/u/0/folders/1gjXWQ1l0Fnt2pVS2ohx3w0cw-gaJ_Ez0), if one exists (be sure to talk to the CE as part of updating it, in the event that what you are updating ends up being invaluable information to them for what else may be happening with the account).
 This data is then rendered in Zendesk so we don't have to ask the customer for it again.
 Zendesk also always reflects where we are at in our process by using the status function.

 ### Zendesk statuses and what they mean